team20/2023-Logger/README.md

 - graphical user interface: displays the current robot pose, values of NetworkTable entries, preregistered target poses (a set of positions and directions to which you would like to align the robot), and a mapping of joystick buttons to a chosen set of target poses (e.g., button[3] to target "3").
 You can change that mapping by using the lists in the graphical user interface (this change is then written to the NetworkTable which the robot can read).

-- configurable: reads "src/main/deploy/configuration.json" to obtain the preregistered target poses and mapping of joystick buttons to target poses.
+- configurability: reads "src/main/deploy/configuration.json" to get the preregistered target poses and mapping of joystick buttons to target poses.
 Edit that file to configure the Visualizer differently.

 - replay: can read log files and display the past changes in the robot pose and NetworkTable (see "src/main/java/frc/robot/replay/VisualizerReplay.java").

-- simulations: can perform simulations (e.g., pose estimation) based on the current/past changes in the robot pose and NetworkTable (see "src/main/java/frc/robot/replay/VisualizerReplayPoseEstimated.java").
+- simulations: can perform simulations or additional computations (e.g., pose estimation) based on the current/past changes in the robot pose and NetworkTable (see "src/main/java/frc/robot/replay/VisualizerReplayPoseEstimated.java").

 ## Starting Logger
+- In VS Code, choose the "Run and Debug" icon (a white triangle and a bug).
-- In the menu, choose "Run" and "Run Without Debugging".
+- In the "RUN AND DEBUG" list, choose "Lauch Logger" and press the "Start" button (a green triangle).
-- You will see in TERMINAL something like (which means the Logger is working):
+- You will then see in TERMINAL something like (which means the Logger is working):
  ```lang-js
 RoboRIO IP address: 10.0.20.2
 9 subscriptions read from "./src/main/deploy/configuration.json".